UCL-CCS/SCEMa/README.md

 # DeaLAMMPS
-HMM implementation featuring Deal.II (FE) and LAMMPS (MD).
+Heterogenous Multiscale Method implementation featuring Deal.II (FE) and LAMMPS (MD).
 Works (at least) Deal.II/8.4.1 or above, and LAMMPS/17Nov16 compiled with RIGID package.

+Continuum mechanics equilibrium equations are solved on the basis of a linear elastic material.
+Non-linear stress/strain beahvior is captured running MD simulations of a sample of material subject to the continuum strain when needed.

+A database is populated with the stress/strain history computed using MD simulations.
+When sufficiently filled, the database is used to infer the induced stress given a current strain history.
+Such technique reduces rapidly and drastically the number of MD simulations to run.

 ## Summary of work: